Samsung UN65MU8000 4K Ultra HD TV Review

-Samsung uses two “Branch Shape” feet to support the display panel which do provide good support.
+Samsung uses two “Branch Shape” feet to support the display panel which does provide good support.
 New for this year – Samsung has added cable management capability through the base of the TV stand for clean and unseen cable routing.

 Smart Remote Control: Samsung’s latest OneRemote (TM1750A) automatically detects and controls all connected devices and content with no manual programming required.
 However, compatible devices are required to use this feature.
 The remote also supports voice control.

 Tizen 3.0 Smart Hub: The TV’s Smart Hub has been redesigned and offers even easier navigation, plus quick access; you can even use these convenient features while still watching TV.
 The new Smart Hub features easy access to content by displaying your favorite and most used TV applications, as well as recommendations for even more entertainment options.
 Smart Hub offers unique ways to search and access your favorite and new content from the TV’s tuner and network apps.

 - HDR or High Dynamic Range (HDR10) provides increased contrast with a greater range of peak brightness (highlights) and black levels, in addition to better picture detail and more vibrant colors.

 - 4K HDR EXTREME for increased contrast range between the darkest darks and lightest lights, plus expanded color and depth.

 - The 10-bit panel displays more colors with finer steps of gradation for greater color reproduction with HDR sources.

 - Triple Black bring out enhanced detail with deeper blacks, letting you see greater detail even in the shadows of dark scenes

 - UHD Remastering Engine optimizes color, contrast and image detail by processing the image characteristics prior to them being displayed on the screen